ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/05-RBASHScripting.md

 ~~~
 #!/bin/bash

+# assign values to environment variables
 var1='A'
 var2='B'

+# declare a BASH function
 my_function () {
+  # assign values to function variables
   local var1='C'
   var2='D'
+  # print strings with the values of the variables before the function is run
   echo "Inside my_function: var1: $var1, var2: $var2"
 }

+# print strings with the values of the variables before the function is run
 echo "Before running my_function: var1: $var1, var2: $var2"

+# call the function
 my_function

+# print strings with the values of the variables before the function is run
 echo "After running my_function: var1: $var1, var2: $var2"
 ~~~
 {: .language-bash}